corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 within vaults.
 {{< /warning >}}

-Thus, on deserialization, there will be two options to chose from in terms of transformation rules
+Thus, on deserialization, there will be two options to chose from in terms of transformation rules:

 * Determined from the local class and the annotations applied to it (the local copy)
 * Parsed from the AMQP header (the remote copy)